-Rangitīkei has several bridges that were built from the early 1900s and are nearing the end of their useful lives.
+Rangitīkei has a number of bridges that were built from the early 1900s and are nearing the end of their useful lives.
 Council's asset management plan identifies when bridges are due for replacement.
 This doesn't necessarily mean all bridges will be replaced but it does trigger specific requirements for inspections and options to extend the remaining life, either by replacing components or more regular general maintenance.

 Financial assistance from Government is not guaranteed for bridge replacements unless a business case can be justified.
-The economic criteria currently applied to bridge replacements favours very high traffic volume roads.
+The economic criteria currently applied to bridge replacements favour very high traffic volume roads.

-Three Waters
+3 Waters

-Council made the decision to view the Three Waters assets and services as business as usual for at least the next three years.
-The Government is proposing to establish four publicly-owned entities to take responsibility of drinking water, wastewater and stormwater infrastructure across New Zealand.
-Cabinet has agreed to the proposed boundaries of the four water providers, further details on the proposed water services entities, including governance arrangements, the role of iwi, and how they would be regulated.
-However, the Government remains interested in continuing discussion with local government and iwi/māori most affected by the proposed boundaries for feedback on these before progressing them in legislation.
-Due to the uncertainty about the future of the Three Waters assets and service provision, Council included capital budgets for the next 20 to 30 years.
+Council made the decision to view the 3 waters assets and services as business as usual for at least the next three years as any proposed new water management entities would only come into effect from 1 July 2024.
+Due to the uncertainty about the future of the 3 waters assets and service provision, Council included capital budgets for the next 20 to 30 years.
 The management of the assets and provision of services remains a Council function until there is an official decision from Council to remove these activities.

-Changes in compliance requirements... for drinking water
+Changes in compliance requirements for drinking water

 The New Zealand Drinking Water Standards require our urban water supplies to comply with the protozoal standards.
-This means we need to improve the level of treatment above bacteriological compliance.
+This means we needed to improve the level of treatment above bacteriological compliance.
 Decisions taken by the Government from the Havelock North drinking water inquiry will mean national standards of treatment for all potable supplies and, possibly, different mechanisms to manage potable supplies.
 However, in Rangitīkei, all potable supplies are chlorinated irrespective of source.